Nisaah/OWASP-Juice-Shop-Challenge-Writeups/README.md

 - findings -> Individual vulnerability write ups

 ## Findings
+## 1. SQL Injection Login Bypass
+### Explanation
+The application is vulnerable to SQL Injection (OWASP Top 10: A03 - Injection).
+User input is inserted directly into an SQL query without proper validation or escaping.
+This allows an attacker to modify the query logic by injecting SQL code.
+In this case, using ' OR 1=1; in the username field makes the condition always true, causing the database to return the first user (usually the administrator), allowing unauthorized login regardless of the password entered.

+### Exploit Steps
+- Navigate to the login page of juice shop, https://juice-shop.herokuapp.com/#/login I tested the login form with the following credentials:
+  **Username**: admin'or1=1;
+  **Password**: enter any random values
+I was successfully logged in as the **admin user** (admin@juice-sh.op), without needing to know the emai and password.
+This is a classic **SQL Injection** vulnerability.
+The injected input modified the SQL query behind the login form to:

+### POC

+### Security Impact

+- Full admin access without authentication
+- Bypass of authorization controls
+- High risk if in production: could lead to full data exposure or manipulation
+### OWASP Mapping
+- A01:2021 – Broken Access Control
+- A03:2021 – Injection
+### Remediations
+- Use parameterized queries
+- Use an ORM or query builder: Tools like Sequelize, Hibernate, or Entity Framework automatically protect against SQL injection.
+- Validate all user input
+- Don’t show detailed error messages
 ## 1. Accessing Hidden Files via robots.txt and Null Byte Injection in Juice Shop
 ### Explanation
 robots.txt Discovery